 You use the CA created in the previous step to register your users.

 Click on the CA that you created as shown here:

-Provide an enroll ID (say, “org1admin”) and enroll secret (password).
-Set the Type for this identity as client.
-This identity works as an organization admin and allows you to operate nodes.
+Provide an enroll ID and enroll secret (for example ID “org1admin” and secret “org1adminpw”).
+Set the type for this identity as admin.
+This identity works as an organization admin and allows you to operate nodes using the console.
 The remaining attribute, Maximum enrollments, is optional.
-Leave it as blank and click Next.
+Leave it blank and click Next.

-Navigate to the Organizations tab in the left side panel and click Create MSP definition as shown:
+Navigate to the Organizations tab in the left-side panel and click Create MSP definition as shown: